nedm2/cam-alias-checker/README.md

 * libcam

-  Contains all the code for generating the compressed traces and analysing them to produce the dynamic DDG.
+  Contains all the code for generating the compressed traces and analysing them to produce the dynamic DDG, authors: Niall Murphy, Timothy Jones, Simone Campanoni.

 * xanlib